 8. Charcoal Foam

-You can use charcoal foam in a variety of ways.
-It’s light, absorbent, and can be cut to precise, small, and narrow dimensions.
+Charcoal foam can be used in various ways.
+It’s light and absorbent and can be cut to precise, small, and narrow dimensions.
 It is frequently utilized in the packaging of shipping goods.

 It’s also a sound absorber.
 Therefore, it’s often used for sound dampening and soundproofing in and around engines.
 This is one of the different types of foam.